fry69/bluesky-migration-guide/README.md

     #atprotoz Q3shgqQdc1Rr2A3dTJTAPF2Mu2Qe6BhSCyPFC4Uk5WNPkUsr
 ```

-- `ID` - points to the [DID](https://web.plc.directory/spec/v0.1/did-plc) for my account.
-This ID fixed and must never change, all content (and follower) point to this ID
+- `ID` - Points to the [DID](https://web.plc.directory/spec/v0.1/did-plc) for my account.
+This ID is fixed and must never change; all content (and followers) point to this ID
-	- The DID is points to a DID document that can get retrieved via [web.plc.directory](https://web.plc.directory/resolve)
+	- The DID points to a DID document that can be retrieved via [web.plc.directory](https://web.plc.directory/resolve)
-	- The DID document contains information where the account is hosted and which keys are valid, more about that later
+	- The DID document contains information about where the account is hosted and which keys are valid (more about that later)
-- `Identities` - is the first entry from the `alsoKnownAs` field of the DID document
+- `Identities` - The first entry from the `alsoKnownAs` field of the DID document
-	- note the absence of `https://bsky.social` in this field, an account is always independent of Bluesky PBC
+	- Note the absence of `https://bsky.social` in this field; an account is always independent of Bluesky PBC
-- `Services` - points to the PDS instance which hosts the account
+- `Services` - Points to the PDS instance that hosts the account
-- `Verification methods` - records for this account must be signed with this method (public key) to be valid
+- `Verification methods` - Records for this account must be signed with this method (public key) to be valid
-	- invalid records might get ignored/discarded by the network
+	- Invalid records might be ignored/discarded by the network

 ---

-Next step is installing the `goat` command line tool.
+The next step is installing the `goat` command-line tool.
 This requires a working Go environment.
-On my macOS laptop I used these steps:
+On my macOS laptop, I used these steps:

 Assuming [Homebrew](https://brew.sh) is installed, this installs the Go compiler/environment:
 ```shell